Now accepting patients nationwide. Find care near you.

 For you:

-• Lie on your side and allow your top leg to rest on top of your bottom leg or rest it on top of one or two pillows.
-You can also have your partner hold up your leg to open your hips.
+• Your top leg can rest on top of your bottom leg, or on top of one or two pillows, or you can have your partner hold up your leg to open your hips.

 • Note: You may feel extra pressure on the sides of your vagina in this position.
 If that's a tender area for you, this may be a position to avoid.